 This checks the status of the infection.
 A positive or reactive result indicates the virus is in the more active form.
 The e-antigen is a protein from the hepatitis B virus that circulates in infected blood when the virus is actively replicating.
-Being HBeAg positive means the patient is likely to have a high level of virus present, which is related to increased risk or transmission.
+Being HBeAg positive means the patient is likely to have a high level of virus present and can spread it to other people.